The audiologists.org Reviews Team puts in the hours. Check out how we get to our recommendations.

 Over-the-counter hearing aids

-• Cost-effective — OTC hearing aids cost around $300 to $900 annually — significantly lower than the average price of prescription hearing aids.
+• Cost-effective — OTC hearing aids start around $300, which is significantly lower than the average price of prescription hearing aids.

 • No need for a prescription — This helps streamline the process and cut costs.

-• Adjustable and often Bluetooth compatible — Some customization is possible.
-OTC devices may offer technology features of prescription devices, like Bluetooth compatibility, allowing the wearer to talk on the phone, watch TV, and more, though they likely cost more than those without these features.
+• Adjustable and often Bluetooth compatible — Some customization is usually possible, allowing users to tailor the hearing aid fit and sound to their hearing needs.
+OTC devices may offer technology features of prescription devices, like Bluetooth compatibility, allowing the wearer to talk on the phone, watch TV, and listen to music.

-• Not designed for those with severe to profound hearing loss — Most OTC hearing aids are not powerful enough for patients with severe to profound hearing loss.
-Individuals with severe or profound hearing loss and those who have trouble with background noise will still need to go through a hearing care provider.
+• Not designed for those with severe to profound hearing loss — Most OTC hearing aids are not powerful enough for patients with severe to profound hearing loss, or those who have trouble with background noise.

-• May not be custom fitted — Without an appointment with a hearing care professional, the wearer may be taking their best guess on fit.
+• Are not custom fitted — Without an appointment with a hearing care professional, the wearer may be taking their best guess on fit.

 • Not always matched to a hearing test — No hearing test is required, so a person may not choose the absolute best device for their unique needs.